connor-makowski/spych/README.md

 listener.start()
 ```

-### Modifying the DeepSpeech Model
+## Modifying the DeepSpeech Model

-Initialized `spych` objects contain a fully functional `DeepSpeech.Model` object inside of them.
-You can modify this for each `spych` object any time after initialization.
+- Initialized `spych` objects contain a fully functional `DeepSpeech.Model` object inside of them
+- You can modify this for each `spych` object any time after initialization

-`DeepSpeech.Model` options are documented [here](https://deepspeech.readthedocs.io/en/latest/Python-API.html#)
+- `DeepSpeech.Model` options are documented [here](https://deepspeech.readthedocs.io/en/latest/Python-API.html#)

 Example:
 ```py